MikaSukie/Lucile/README.md

 ## Crumb system

-The crumb system controls read and write permissions.
+The crumb system controls read and write permissions and ownership cleanup.

 ### Syntax